 Carter, D.R. & Maupin, C.K.
 (July, 2017).
 Leadership IS a social network: Implications for security professionals.
 Invited article: Centre for research and evidence on security threats (CREST) security review (Translational magazine targeting national security professionals in the United Kingdom) https://crestresearch.ac.uk/.
 Direct link to article: https://crestresearch.ac.uk/comment/leadership-social-network/

-Ph.D. in Industrial-Organizational Psychology, University of Georgia (expected May, 2019)
+Ph.D. in Industrial-Organizational Psychology, University of Georgia (July, 2019)

 M.S. in Industrial-Organizational Psychology, University of Georgia (May, 2017)